dante-lafranchi/cse15l-lab-reports/lab-report-5-week-9.md

 if [[ ! -f "ListExamples.java" ]]
 then
-    echo "You don't have the file ListExamples.java in your respository." exit 1 fi
+    echo "You don't have the file ListExamples.java in your repository." exit 1 fi